fjvallarino/monomer/docs/tutorials/04-tasks.md

 The image widget allows loading and displaying an image from the local filesystem or from an HTTP/S resource.
-It also provides options for fitting the image to the available space, and also for filtering/repeating patterns.
+It also provides options for fitting the image to the available space, plus filtering and pattern repetition.

 ```haskell
 image_ "./assets/images/red-button.png" [fitFill]
 ```

-It also supports creating images from memory using a ByteString.
+It also supports creating images from memory using a `ByteString`.

 ### scroll